top of page

 International Employments

-HEUSER RECHT UND STEUERN is specialized in the globalization of employment relationships and offers advice on contract design, social and tax law processing, as well as immigration and work permit issues in 150 countries.
-The complex processes of secondments, delegations, and assignments are comprehensively supported, including the implementation of recommendations.
+HEUSER RECHT UND STEUERN is specialized in the globalization of employment relationships and offers advice on contract drafting, social and tax law processing, as well as immigration and work permit issues in 150 countries.
+The complex processes of secondments, delegations, and assignments are comprehensively supported, including the implementation of resulting recommendations.

 What does international